ZRafaF/broquinho-rs/README.md

 # Broquinho

+Breakout like game made with Rust and Macroquad.
+Developed as a way to start learning Rust.

 Made using the crate [macroquad](https://github.com/not-fl3/macroquad/)

 ## How to run

+### Development

-1. Run cargo withi `cargo run` this will build an app and the wasm files.
+1. Run with `cargo run` this will build an app and the wasm files.

+### WASM

+1. Run `cargo build --target wasm32-unknown-unknown` to build the `.wasm`.

+   > If you want you can run `cargo build --target wasm32-unknown-unknown --release` to create a release build.

 2. If you want to run it on the web run `basic-http-server .` the `.` is basically the path to the dir with the `index.html` file on.
    > The `index.html` links to the wasm file, check [macroquad wasm](https://github.com/not-fl3/macroquad/#wasm) instructions for more details.